 Our top priority is the safety and well-being of our community members.
 In addition to enhanced cleaning and safety protocols, we are implementing preventative measures to help keep our community safe.

-Students, faculty, and student-facing employees returning to campus this fall will be involved in a robust system of COVID-19 testing on campus, following a schedule determined based on scientific data and benchmarks for the community.
+Every student, faculty, and student-facing employee returning to campus will be involved in a robust system of COVID-19 testing on campus, following a schedule determined based on scientific data and benchmarks for the community.

-All employees working on campus this fall semester are expected to complete the daily checklist before their arrival using their own personal thermometers.
+All employees working on campus are expected to complete the daily checklist before their arrival using their own personal thermometers.
 If any of COVID-19 symptoms are evident, faculty and staff are required to contact their program director or supervisor and not report to work that day.

-If a student is experiencing COVID-19 symptoms, they should notify Health Services and then visit AFC, the local urgent care center, for testing.
+If a student is experiencing COVID-19 symptoms, they should notify Health Services.

 In collaboration with the Local Boards of Health (LBOH), Health Services has developed a comprehensive internal plan and will be involved in all aspects of the contact tracing efforts on campus in an effort to quickly identify any close contacts of someone who tests positive for COVID-19.